Earth Notes: On Google's New Backup-and-Sync, and G-Drive: Reviews (2017)Updated 2022-09-18.

 To get the Windows laptop out of the way...
 We back that up with a copy of files we care about to a memory stick, keeping a current and previous copy at all times.
 Periodically I copy the memory stick to my Mac, so that the files make their way into my main backup as described below.

 Actually I mainly treat the RPi the same.
 I move copies of some of its key files, such as backups of some repositories, to the laptop to be backed up from there.
 Everything ends up on an Apple "Time Machine" backup on a USB-connected external drive (see below).
 Public stuff gets put in the Google Drive to end up in the cloud.
 By and large I try to keep other people's personal data, and any passwords, away from Google Drive, as the US government does not have a good record on respecting privacy.
 I might even be breaking UK/EU law to store that stuff in a place where they can grab it.
 So, a little less money to Google each month for storage fees, for a start.

 I tend to do significant backups of my RPi content, such as copies of entire SVN repositories, one or two times per year.
-I've been doing some of those today.
+I have been doing some of those today.
 Copies of individual file updates for Web sites, etc, tend to be captured in backups daily.

 So for me, the Mac is the centre of my backup attention.

 Daily tea and toast and backup